-At-risk seniors who are 60 or older in need of assistance in organizing and managing their long-term/short-term care can receive help from our bilingual (English/Spanish) case managers.
+At-risk seniors who are 60 or older or adults with disabilities age 18-59 in need of assistance in organizing and managing their long-term/short-term care can receive help from our bilingual (English/Spanish) case managers.

-The goal of the program is to reach isolated or at-risk seniors, help them maintain their independence in their own homes, and prevent premature institutionalization.
+The goal of the program is to reach isolated or at-risk seniors and people with disabilities, help them maintain their independence in their own homes, and prevent premature institutionalization.

 Management Services Include: